nitinx/cloud-adoption-poc/README.md

 # Project: Cloud Adoption POC

-## Project Overview
+## Overview
-An organization is looking to modernize its data analytics application and move it onto the cloud.
-A POC is required to demonstrate feasability, evaluate architectures and ascertain cost for a pilot set of data pipelines.
+An organization is looking to modernize its data analytics application and migrate it onto the cloud.
+To demonstrate feasability, evaluate architectures and ascertain cost for a pilot set of data pipelines, there is a need for a POC.

 Ask is to:
-- Build a data pipelines to transform source data and populate a data warehouse / data lake to support existing on-premise analytics.
+- Build data pipelines to transform source data and populate a data warehouse / data lake to support existing on-premise analytics.
 - S3 to be staging area.
 - Minimize impact to upstream systems & downstream consumers.
 - History load is not in scope.